Sunny6889/tron-docker-main/metric_monitor/push_mode/README.md

 # Use Prometheus Remote Write to Monitor java-tron Node

-In this README, we will introduce how to use Prometheus remote-write to monitor java-tron node more securely.
+In this document, we will introduce how to use Prometheus remote-write to monitor java-tron node more securely.

 ## Background
 The previous [README](../README.md) explains how to monitor a java-tron node using Grafana and Prometheus.
 It can be illustrated by the image below: